Coca-Cola Freestyle

-Coca-Cola Freestyle is a touch screen soda fountain introduced by The Coca-Cola Company in 2009.
-The machine features 165 different Coca-Cola drink products, as well as custom flavors.
-The machine allows users to select from mixtures of flavors of Coca-Cola branded products which are then individually dispensed.
-The machines are currently located in major Coca-Cola partners and retail locations as a part of a gradual and ongoing deployment.
+Coca-Cola Freestyle is a touch screen soda fountain distributed and run by The Coca-Cola Company.
+First launched in 2009, the machine features over 165 different Coca-Cola drink products, as well as custom flavors, allowing users to select from mixtures of flavors of Coca-Cola branded products which are then individually dispensed.

+The machines are located in major Coca-Cola partners and retail locations in the United States and in a number of other countries around the world, such as in chain restaurants, cinemas, resorts, and also in Royal Caribbean ships.

 In 2014, Pepsi launched a competing, similar machine, the Pepsi Spire.

 Design

 The cabinetry was designed by the Italian automotive design firm Pininfarina, via their Pininfarina Extra industrial and product design subsidiary.
-The Freestyle’s beverage dispensing technology was designed by Dean Kamen, the inventor of the Segway, in return for Coca-Cola distributing his Slingshot water purification system.
+The Freestyle's beverage dispensing technology was designed by Dean Kamen, the inventor of the Segway, in return for Coca-Cola distributing his Slingshot water purification system.

 The technologies involved include microdispensing technology and proprietary PurePour technology.
 Both technologies were originally developed to deliver precise doses of drugs.
 One Freestyle unit with a similar footprint to a current vending machine can dispense 126 kinds of carbonated and non-carbonated beverages.
-Microdosing blends one or more concentrated ingredients in 46 USfloz packets with water and sweetener at the point where the beverage is dispensed, thus avoiding the use of traditional 5 usgal boxes of syrup (also known as a bag-in-a-box).
+Microdosing blends one or more concentrated ingredients stored in 46 USfloz packets with water and sweetener at the point where the beverage is dispensed, thus avoiding the use of traditional 5 usgal boxes of syrup (also known as a bag-in-a-box).
 Cartridges store concentrated ingredients in the dispenser cabinet and are RFID enabled.
 The machine uses RFID chips to detect its supplies and to radio resupplying needs to other units.

 History

+Launch

 Testing began in Utah, Southern California, and Georgia in July 2009 with 60+ locations around America planned by the end of that summer.
 Test locations around Coca-Cola's home city of Atlanta included the World of Coca-Cola, AMC Theatres Southlake Pavilion 24 and Parkway Point 15, and area food chains, including Willy's Mexicana Grill.
-Three machines are available in the Universal Studios Florida and Universal's Islands of Adventure theme parks as well as the AMC movie theater at Disney Springs shopping complex in Lake Buena Vista, Florida and the World Waterpark in West Edmonton Mall in Edmonton, Alberta and Wild Adventures in Valdosta, Georgia.